About the position

 As a new section, BruinLife’s Illustrators will draw/illustrate for various topics throughout the year to add to the visual appeal of the BruinLife Annual and BruinLife Online.

-Please note that there is mandatory training for new interns.
-Training usually happens at the end of week 2 and week 3.
+Please note that there is mandatory Student Media training for new interns, as well as any trainings held by your section editor.
+Student Media training usually occurs on the weekends after Weeks 3, 4 and 5.
 Further details will be provided upon acceptance.

 - As an illustrator, you are responsible for quarterly project assignments, attending illustration staff meetings and completing a minimum of 1-2 assignments per deadline (every 3 weeks).

 - Pitch ideas and cover a range of events and topics for BruinLife Online.

 - Perform other duties as assigned.